gecko0307/dagon-demo/README.md

 Dagon Demo Application
 ======================
 This is a test application that demonstrates features of [Dagon](https://github.com/gecko0307/dagon) game framework.
-You can use it as a basis to start your own project.
+It currently uses 0.4.0 (OpenGL 2.1) version of the engine.

 The demo shows how to create several scenes and run them with a simple menu.
 Every scene shows some part of Dagon's functionality, or how it can be extended.